-After tending to family matters for a couple days, I took to my bicycle, where I’m most happy.
+After tending to family matters for a couple days, I took to my bicycle; where I’m most happy.
 I had a whole beautiful Sunday to myself to do with as I pleased.
 I headed out with no destination in mind.

 I rode through downtown Painesville.
 It was moving to see the small shops that were still there and efforts of a few new ventures.
-But, there was also a lot of empty buildings and lack of life that I’m used to in the Heights.
+But, there were also a lot of empty buildings and lack of life that I’m used to in the Heights.
 So I headed to Fairport Harbor – the small town along the lake that, amazingly to me, could never pull itself out of below average status.

 I made it there by about noon.
 I rode through its version of “downtown”, and although much smaller than Painesville’s, it was almost bustling with activity.
 I headed up to the Lighthouse to check out the beach.

 That’s when I happened upon their annual Mardi Gra.